What is the Difference Between Rules and Regulations?

 Monetary Authority of Singapore (MAS)

 The Monetary Authority of Singapore regulates the service and financial sector as the state's central bank.
 As a government agency, the MAS operates with a strict code of conduct and takes into account certain core values, including a commitment to professionalism, honesty, and fairness.
 It has been managing Singapore's financial development for over forty years, creating tactics and strategies that make it a top-notch hub for international finance.
 Among MAS's duties are conducting monetary policy, supervising financial institutions, managing reserves and assets, and improving Singapore's international economic situation.
 Financial institutions must comply with MAS's AML policies.
-The standards set by MAS are mainly; customer due diligence, know your customer, reporting, and monitoring.
+The standards set by MAS are mainly customer due diligence, knowing your customer, reporting, and monitoring.

 Bank Secrecy Act (BSA)